-Cost/Benefit Baseline (B) Alternative (A) Increment (A-B) attempting to gather best practices and best technologies and to demonstrate these but are severely constrained by a lack of regional coordination, mechanisms for sharing information, and insufficient funding or incentives to demonstrate such BAPs and BATS. for best practices in sustainable tourism.
+Cost/Benefit Baseline (B) Alternative (A) Increment (A-B) for combined national efforts to make tourism sustainable is fairly substantial and demonstrates country commitment although this varies from country-to-country.
+The participating countries are attempting to gather best practices and best technologies and to demonstrate these but are severely constrained by a lack of regional coordination, mechanisms for sharing information, and insufficient funding or incentives to demonstrate such BAPs and BATS. funder in this vital component by helping countries and individual tourism bodies (especially at the demonstration level) to identify and employ environmentally sound technologies.
+Likewise, the WTO will be helping counties to find options for best practices in sustainable tourism.
 Global Benefits Globally, the productive capacity and ecological integrity of the marine environment (including estuaries and near-shore waters) are being degraded and habitats, species and ecosystem functions are being lost.
 The coastline of Africa supports high levels of transboundary productivity in terms of habitats, species and ecosystem functions but these are being lost as the coast if developing fast.
 More applicable and sustainable practices and technologies for tourism are urgently required if these globally important areas are to be maintained.
-But access to such information and specialisations is poor within the participating countries as, indeed, it is in many of the developing countries of the world.
-The capture of lessons and best practices will provide a database of BAPs and BATs for other global LDCs, SIDS and developing countries to use in the context of sustainable tourism management, ecosystem maintenance, reduction of pollution, conservation of strategic transboundary biological habitats and species and the promotion of alternative livelihoods that benefit both the human and biodiversity needs.
-At the global level GEF (as well as co- funding sources) will be investing in the development of better protective measures for coastal resources in areas of high productivity and in the reduction of pollutants, contaminants and other impacts on important transboundary resources and ecosystems.
-Costs Gov'ts: \$43,671,470 TOTAL: \$43,671,470 Baseline:43,671,470 Incremental: \$14,082,470 GEF = \$2,850,000 CO-FUNDS = \$11,232,470 TOTAL: \$57,753,940 Gov'ts: \$10,982,470 Intergov/Multilaterals: \$225,000 Bilateral Donors: \$0 NGOs: \$0 Private Sector: \$25,000 TOTAL: \$14,082,470
+But access to such information and specialisations is poor within the participating countries as, indeed, it is in many of The capture of lessons and best practices will provide a database of BAPs and BATs for other global LDCs, SIDS and developing countries to use in the context of sustainable tourism management, ecosystem maintenance, reduction of pollution, conservation of strategic transboundary biological habitats and species and the promotion of alternative livelihoods that benefit both the human and biodiversity needs.
+At the global level GEF (as well as co-funding sources) will be investing in the development of better protective measures for coastal resources in areas of high productivity and in the reduction of pollutants, contaminants and other impacts on important transboundary resources and ecosystems.